johnnyfs/haskell-docker-dev/README.md

 # haskell-docker-dev

-Builds a minimal haskell development environment based on apline linux and vim, using COC and haskell-language-server for flychecking and completion.
+A minimal(ish) haskell containerized dev environment based on apline linux and vim (or gvim), using COC and haskell-language-server for flychecking and completion.

 cabal is installed but not stack.

 ## Basic command line setup

-To use, just build and start an interactive session from the root of your project source.
+To use, just build and start an interactive session from your project root.

 In your command shell: